pol-sb/MDTraj/README.md

 ```
 make all
 ```
-Nonetheless, it can be done in three steps by the following terminal commands:
+Alternatively, the same procedure can be done in three steps by the following terminal commands:
 ```
 make compile
 make run